How to use Crisp for the first time

 Getting started with the Essentials plan

-This guide helps you roll out the Essentials plan in a structured way, so you can unlock the main value of Crisp without getting lost in all the new possibilities.
+Learn how to roll out the Essentials plan in a structured way and unlock the main value of Crisp without getting lost in every option at once.
 Essentials is where Crisp becomes a full-featured support platform.
-It adds 10 seats, more included Hugo credits, customer data management, omnichannel inbox channels, the workflow automation builder, the AI chatbot builder, knowledge base, analytics, and routing rules.
-If Mini helps you professiSome readersGetting Started With the Free Plan
+It adds 10 seats, more included Hugo credits, customer data management, omnichannel Inbox channels, workflow automation, the AI chatbot builder, knowledge base, analytics, and routing rules.
+If Mini helps you professionalize support, Essentials is where you start designing a real oSome readersGetting Started With the Free Plan

-This guide helps you get value from Crisp Mini quickly, without overcomplicating your setup.
+Learn how to get value from Crisp Mini quickly without overcomplicating your setup.
 The Mini plan is the first real step up from Free.
-It keeps the workspace easy to manage while unlocking some of the tools most teams need early on: 4 seats, shared email inbox, shortcuts, chat triggers, internal notes, unlimited conversation history, internal search, and your first included Hugo credits.
-It is a strong fit when your support setup is becoming more collaFew readersGetting started with the Plus plan
+It keeps the workspace easy to manage while unlocking tools most teams need early: 4 seats, shared email inbox, shortcuts, chat triggers, private notes, custom email domain, unlimited conversation history, internal search, and your first included Hugo credits.
+The Mini plan includes everything from the Free plFew readersGetting started with the Plus plan